-The Canon imagePROGRAF iPF830 gave an outstanding overall performance in BLI's testing, outshining the Epson SureColor SC-T7200 in most areas of the evaluation.
-For one, it offers a clear speed advantage over its Epson rival for both colour and black output as demonstrated in BLI's productivity tests.
-It delivered the faster first-page-out times from ready state in all modes and excelled with its performance when printing BLI's job stream, designed to simulate a typical mixed workflow for a large-format unit.
-Notably, in High quality mode the iPF830 delivered output in less than half the time required for the Epson device, which enables Canon users to achieve optimum image quality without sacrificing productivity.
+The Canon imagePROGRAF iPF840 gave a superior overall performance in BLI's testing, surpassing the Epson SC-T7200D in most aspects of the evaluation.
+Specifically, it offers a clear speed advantage over its Epson rival as demonstrated in BLI's productivity tests.
+It delivered faster first-page-out times from ready state in all modes and excelled with its performance when printing BLI's job stream, designed to simulate a typical mixed workflow for large-format models.
+Remarkably, in High quality mode the iPF840 delivered output in less than half the time required for the Epson device, enabling Canon users to achieve optimum image quality without sacrificing productivity.

-While both models delivered high quality results when printing Architectural, Engineering and Construction (AEC) and Geographical Information Systems (GIS) graphics-results that would easily satisfy customer requirements-the Canon model has the edge for image quality in both colour and black modes.
-The iPF830 delivered a much larger colour gamut in all tested modes, higher-density cyan, magenta and composite black output overall, and sharper fine details in colour business graphics and photographic images.
+As expected, both models delivered high quality results when printing Architectural, Engineering and Construction (AEC) and Geographical Information Systems (GIS) graphics.
+The Canon model has the advantage for image quality in both colour and black modes.
+The iPF840 delivered a much larger colour gamut in all tested modes, higher optical density for cyan, magenta and composite black output overall, and superior fine detail in colour business graphics and photographic images.
 Neither model produced very natural-looking skin tones, which were reddish in the output of both devices, while Epson's skin tones were also distinctly grainy.
-In other respects, there was little to differentiate between the two models, with both delivering consistently good text quality, distinct fine lines and a full halftone range.
+In other respects, there was little to differentiate between the two models, with both models delivering consistently good text quality, distinct fine lines and a full halftone range.
 One further plus for the Canon model is its unidirectional print driver option.
-When selected, this option eliminated banding on the Canon iPF830's poster output in Fast mode; whilst it should be noted that BLI analysts only observed banding on the Epson device's output when printing posters in Speed mode, the Epson device does not offer a unidirectional feature which can rectify such issues.
-The Canon unit also outperformed the Epson unit in BLI's ink consumption testing, using less ink than the Epson device did with all three test documents used.
+When selected, this option eliminated banding on the Canon iPF840's poster output in Fast mode; whilst it should be noted that BLI analysts only observed banding on the Epson device's output when printing posters in Speed mode, the Epson device does not offer a unidirectional feature to rectify such issues.